Winter Wrap-Up Sale!

 - What safety equipment is required for handling and spraying foam?

 - Your personal safety is a great concern of ours.
 We recommend wearing the following Personal Protective Equipment(PPE): Dual Cartridge Respirator (NIOSH approved), Safety Goggles, Nitrile Gloves, and clothing to cover your arms.
-In addition we sell a full safety kit if you need to purchase your PPE.
+In addition we sell a full Spray Foam Insulation Safety Kit if you need to purchase your PPE.

 In addition there is a PPE guide included with each kit.
 Please take the time to review it prior to beginning your project.